tsutomu-nagano/e4ts/README.md

 # e4ts
-engine for tidy stat table
+engine for statistical tables using tidy datas.